greg-gutmann/POI-prediction/ONBOARDING/REVIEWING_RESULTS.md

 Pick the latest (20251111_143142/nyc) for the examples below.

+> Environment: You can follow these steps either on your local venv or via Docker.
+> - venv: run the commands as written.
+> - Docker: prefix Python commands with `docker compose run --rm app` and use the `tensorboard` service to visualize.

 ## 1) Inspect checkpoint and TensorBoard files

 - List files in the run directory